pirovc/ganon/docs/custom_databases.md

 If your sequence files are separated by file or not standardized (e.g. one big `sequences.fasta`) but the sequences are in the NCBI standard (e.g. headers like `>CP022124.1 Fusobacterium nu...`), provide them with the `--input` parameter and set `--input-target sequence`. ganon will try to retrieve all necessary information to build the database.

 !!! note
+    The `--level` will define the deepest classification level for the database.
+More infos [here](#build-level-level).

+!!! warning
     `--input-target sequence` will be slower to build and will use more disk space, since files have be re-written separately for each sequence.
 More information about building by file or sequence can be found [here](#target-file-or-sequence-input-target).

 ## Non-standard files/headers with `--input-file`